-The Law office of Alexandra Nieves-Martinez, Esq. brings to you personalized service and expertise to your specific estate planning needs.
+The Law Office of Alexandra Nieves-Martinez, Esq. brings to you personalized service and focus to your specific estate planning needs.
 We will work together to collect the pertinent factual information to help simplify the management of your affairs not only for but for your legal representatives in the future.

 Yes.
 No matter now large or small your estate is, most clients want control over the distribution of their assets.
 Plus, an estate plan includes not only the preparation of a Last Will & Testament but should also include a Power of Attorney and Living Will (Health Directive) which have little to do with the size of one's estate.

 What if I die without a Last Will and Testament?